 Of all the islands in the eastern Caribbean, Barbados is unique in that it remained British throughout its colonial history, without being passed from one European master to another.
 The island is divided into 11 parishes named

-Towns have charming English seaside resort names like Hastings, Brighton or Dover and the island was often referred to as Little England (although not always as a compliment).
-Since independence in 1966 the country has moved closer in cultural terms to North America while also pursuing its African roots.
-Drum music, banned by colonial masters to prevent slave rebellions, and ‘tuk’ bands are an essential part of carnival processions.
-Calypso, soca and pan music are a centrepiece of Crop Over, the boisterous festival celebrating the end of the sugar harvest.
+after 10 saints, Christ Church being the 11th.
+Many of the parish churches are impressive buildings.
+Towns have the charming English seaside resort names of Hastings, Brighton or Dover and the island was often referred to as Little England, not always as a compliment.
+Since independence in 1966 the country has moved closer in cultural terms to North America while also pursuing its African roots – and in 2021 it became the world’s newest republic.

 Whether you’re looking for a spot to surf, a place to see turtles, or complete and utter isolation, there’s a beach in Barbados for you.

 Portuguese explorer Pedro a Campos ‘discovered’ Barbados in 1536, and it was he who named the island Los Barbados, which means ‘the bearded ones’.